MLSpeech/DeepFormants/README.md

 ./install.sh
 ```

-Reccomnended use the pre-trained estimation and tracking models.
+recommended use the pre-trained estimation and tracking models.

-The Estimation model can be downloaded here and because of size constraints the Tracking model can be abtained by download from ths link
+The Estimation model can be downloaded here and because of size constraints the Tracking model can be abtained by download from this link

 https://Link/to/Tracking/model

 Yossi ?

+TODO

+add training code